laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 Profile* (CDE) based on the _Core Deterministic Encoding Requirements_ defined for CBOR in
 {{Section 4.2.1 of RFC8949@-cbor}}.

-In many cases, CBOR provides more than one way to encode a data item, but also provides a recommendation for a *Preferred Serialization*.
-The *CoRE Deterministic Encoding Requirements* generally pick the preferred serializations as mandatory; they also pick additional choices such as definite-length encoding.
-Finally, they define a map ordering based on lexicographic ordering of the (deterministically) encoded map keys.

 Note that this specific set of requirements is elective — in principle, other variants of deterministic encoding can be defined